ThK-Systems/checkmk-goodies/README.md

 *The changes to the checkmk plugin from lpwevers are motivated as follows: The plugin immediately sets the service level to 'Critical', as soon as at least one file needs to be healed.*
 *However, this seems to be a normal and regular process of glusterfs - at least if you use it under proxmox, as I do - which in my observation should not immediately trigger an alert in the monitoring.*

-*The 'gluster' script therefore takes over all checks (except for the quotas) from lpwevers' plugin and supplements the volume healing check with the option of first triggering a warning and then a critical alert after a certain (and configurable) time or a certain (and configurable) count of healings.*
+*The 'gluster' script therefore takes over all checks (except for the quotas) from lpwevers´ plugin and supplements the volume healing check with the option of first triggering a warning and then a critical alert after a certain (and configurable) time or a certain (and configurable) count of healings.*

-To use this script, you have to disable lpwevers' plugin.
+To use this script, you have to disable lpwevers´ plugin.